Karrakatta Club: History

 The Karrakatta Club was founded in 1894 by members of Amy Jane Best's St George Reading Circle.
 The St George Reading Circle was formed around 1887 for the purpose of exchanging and discussing reading material, and debating current affairs.
-Following a visit from an American woman named Dr Emily Ryder, the Circle decided to form a new club modelled on the Education Clubs that were popular in America.
+Following a visit from an American, Dr Emily Ryder, the Circle decided to form a new club modelled on the Education Clubs that were popular in America.
 Amy Jane Best constructed the constitution.
-The objective of the Club was to bring into one body the women of the community for mutual improvement which included involvement in local issues affecting women at that time, social justice issues, and social engagement.
+The objective of the club was to bring into one body the women of the community for mutual improvement which included involvement in local issues affecting women at that time, social justice issues, and social engagement.
 The club's motto, suggested by Edith Cowan, is Spectemur Agendo, which means "let us be judged by our actions".
-The Club's first President was Lady Madeline Onslow.
+The club's first President was Madeline Onslow, wife of Alexander Onslow.

-In 1904, ten years after the founding of the Karrakatta Club, the first Lyceum Club was founded in London by Miss Constance Smedley.
+In 1904, ten years after the founding of the Karrakatta Club, the first Lyceum Club was founded in London by Constance Smedley.
 The aim of the Lyceum Clubs was similar to those of the Karrakatta Club.
 In 1923 it was decided by the members of the Karrakatta Club to align the Club with the international movement of Lyceum Clubs.
 This opened the Karrakatta Club to a wider contact with women all over the world.

 In 1954 it had its diamond jubilee.

 In 1972/73 the Australian Association of Lyceum Clubs was formed to link all Lyceum Clubs in Australia under the one banner, and to be part of the International Association of Lyceum Clubs linking all Lyceum Clubs worldwide.

 In late 1984 the Karrakatta Club moved into the Lawson Apartments building at the corner of Sherwood Court and The Esplanade.
-In October 2020 the club moved to new premises at the ANZAC house building on St Georges Terrace.
+In October 2020 the club moved to new premises at the Anzac house building on St Georges Terrace.